khalid-hussain/shaheen/chap14.md

 After a few days of preparations Ferdinand attacked Beegha and laid siege on the city but the mountain tribes came down and started warring from all sides.
-Realizing the significance of Beegha, Badr Bin Mughira gave the border's security under Mansour Bin Ahmed's command and dashed towards Beegha with two thousand warriors and in the first attack itself he slaughtered five thousand of Ferdinand's troops.
+Realizing the significance of Beegha, Badr bin Mughira gave the border's security under Mansour Bin Ahmed's command and dashed towards Beegha with two thousand warriors and in the first attack itself he slaughtered five thousand of Ferdinand's troops.
 The following night he attacked from the rear and